info

 Introduction

-Special thanks go to our lead sponsor CECA Scotland and all of our other sponsors that allow this event to happen for the industry.
+Special thanks go to our lead sponsor CECA Scotland, and all of our other sponsors who allow this event to happen for the industry.

 NEC People Conferences are intended to be for experienced users of NEC contracts to come together and network with fellow industry professionals and listen to engaging presentations in order or share and develop knowledge.